 The LA has produced guidance to support Governors and Headteachers to proactively explore a range of collaborative models.
-Annex 1 of the guidance provides an audit tool for school leaders and governors to explore the current opportunities and possible challenges to future collaborative working with other schools.
 It is recommended that the audit is completed prior to any formal discussions taking place with the LA.

-There are specific collaborations that Governing Bodies can enter into which are governed by legislation that are detailed below under Collaboration and Federation.
+There are specific arrangements that Governing Bodies can enter into which are governed by legislation that are detailed below under Collaboration and Federation.

-Working together delivers benefits to schools at many levels, including in relation to their governance.
-The frameworks are in place for both maintained schools and academies to create governance structures that span more than one school.
+Working together delivers benefits to schools at many levels, particularly in relation to their governance.

 In September 2003 the DFE produced "Guidance on the School Governance (Collaboration) (England) Regulations 2003.
 These guidelines explain the arrangements for maintained schools to jointly discharge their functions and set up joint committees.

 Maintained schools may collaborate formally with other maintained schools, hold joint governing body meetings and form joint committees.
 Regulations leave much of the detailed arrangements to the schools concerned.
 They allow two or more governing bodies to arrange for any of their functions to be carried out jointly.
 They also allow those functions to be delegated to a joint committee.
 The specific procedures (on clerking and membership of committees, for example) generally mirror those for individual schools.
 Individual governing bodies retain legal responsibility and corporate liability for all decisions made on their behalf.
 Governing bodies must therefore make sure that they receive regular reports, including signed minutes, from any joint committees they agree to establish.

 Maintained schools may enter into collaborative arrangements with FE colleges through the use of joint committees.